onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Fixed**

+* The URL of detail pages is now properly redirected.
+For example when you change the setting whether the URL should contain the title, old links will get redirected.
 * When creating new lists or forms, the correct template will be selected by default.
 * Address lists can no longer be saved without a name.
 * In interest forms, search criteria fields that are displayed as a select field are now actually required to send the form.